xnodeoncode/i45-sample-data/README.md

 ## Simple REST API Call

-The from method makes a get request using the browser's [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and returns the results in JSON format.
+The **from** method makes a get request using the browser's [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and returns the results in JSON format.

 An optional API_KEY can be passed as a second parameter.

-NOTE: This method only makes a get request and only passes the x-api-key in the request.
-To make a post request, or to include other headers such as custom content types, see the section [REST API Call with Custom Headers](#rest-api-call-with-custom-headers).
+NOTE: This method makes a HTTP Get request and, if present, passes the x-api-key in the request header.
+To make an HTTP Post request, or to include other headers such as custom content types, see the section [REST API Call with Custom Headers](#rest-api-call-with-custom-headers).

 ```javascript
 import { SampleData } from "i45-sample-data";